JordanJWSmith/extremeAccountability/README.md

 1. Set up DB
 2. Frontend with dashboard and email input
 3. Display streak, history
+4. Pause button
-4. Shareable QR code to add yourself to the mailing list
+5. Shareable QR code to add yourself to the mailing list
-5. Package as app
+6. Package as app

 Milestone 3: Multithread
 1. Allow user to input Strava credentials